Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Linkers and Loaders/Chapters/Chapter 9.md

 		3. **Set the symbol index**
 			Sets the symbol index of the symbol $S$ into the `r_info` field to tell what address to look up.
 - `.hash` or `.gnu.hash`
-	A hash table of Elf32_Word objects exists to support dynamic symbol lookup.
+	A hash table of Elf32_Word objects exists to support *dynamic symbol lookup*.
+Doing a plain linear search over potentially thousands of symbols, especially for relocation resolution at load-time, would be slow.
+A hash table is constructed at static link-time and stored in a serialised format within the object to aid lookup.
 A loader uses one of the aforementioned, or can use both for compatibility.
 	`.hash`
 		Sequence of 32 bit words.
-		`u32 nbucket` - number of buckets (chosen by linker, heuristic) `u32 nchain` - usually equal to number of entries in `.dynsym` `u32 buckets[nbucket]` - holds the first symbol index in that bucket, or 0 if empty, `u32 chains[nchain]`
+		`u32 nbucket` - number of buckets (chosen by linker, heuristic).
+		`u32 nchain` - number of chain entries (equal to number of entries in `.dynsym`).
+		`u32 buckets[nbucket]` - entry contains symbol index of first symbol in that bucket, if 0 lookup fails.
+		`u32 chain[nchain]` - entry contains, for each symbol index $i$, $chains[i]$ = next symbol index in same bucket, linked-list.
+			1. **The [ELF hash function](https://refspecs.linuxfoundation.org/elf/gabi4+/ch5.dynamic.html#hash) generates an integer** `x = elf_hash("sym_name");
+			2. **Compute bucket index**
+				`bucket_index = [x % nbucket];
+			3. **Lookup**
+				`y = buckets[bucket_index]`
+				`y` is an index into `.dynsym` **and** the `chain[nchain]` array.
+Should `y == STN_UNDEF(0)`, the bucket is empty.
+If the bucket does not contain desired result, follow chains array until match is found.
+		Limitations such as poor performance on "false" lookups i.e., lookups where the symbol does not exist requires a linear traversal of the chain for that bucket until the end is hit motivated the creation of a more modern serialised format to aid symbol lookup.
 	`.gnu.hash`
+		Section with type `SHT_GNU_HASH` containing a more efficient hash table format than `.hash`, referenced by `DT_GNU_HASH`.
+One of the most prevalent augmentations is the inclusion of a [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter), a space-efficient probabilistic data structure that is used to test set membership.
+It can be used to guarantee that a symbol is not present in a file.
+This is used prior to hash lookup to determine if the symbol is found in the object or not. `.gnu.hash` further stores hash values (or at least metadata derived from them) alongside bucket/chain entries to avoid redundant string comparisons where possible.
+Also, `.dynsym`is sorted into hash order, such that memory access tends to be adjacent and monotonically increasing to exploit memory locality for improved cache behaviour.
+For formatting reasons and the slight complexity, the discussion of the algorithms surrounding `.gnu.hash` will be deferred to [GNU Hash](GNU%20Hash.md).
 - `.dynamic`
 	We will discuss this here as it is extremely relevant.
 	If an object file participates in dynamic linking, then it will contain the  `.dynamic`, and as a ready `.so` its program header table will contain the `.dynamic` section in a segment with type  `PT_DYNAMIC`.
 A synthetic symbol `_DYNAMIC` is emitted by the static linker to label the section, whose value is the virtual address of `.dynamic` relative to the DSO's link-time base, relocating via the load-time delta at load-time.
 The `.dynamic` section/segment is used almost entirely by the dynamic linker.
 The section contains an array of the following structures: